Applications of hyperbaric oxygen in otolaryngology head and neck surgery: facial cutaneous flaps. | Canada Hyperbarics Skip to main content

 What They Found

-They found that hyperbaric oxygen therapy decreases local tissue edema and improves oxygen delivery to compromised tissues.
+They found that hyperbaric oxygen therapy decreases local tissue oedema and improves oxygen delivery to compromised tissues.
 It also enhances capillary and fibroblast in-growth, increasing wound tensile strength, and is indicated for traumatic composite amputations, necrotizing soft-tissue infections, and osteoradionecrosis of the facial skeleton.

 Canadian Relevance